-Because you know that thing where every day you say, “Hangupyourcoatputawayyourshoesandwhereisthatblastedlunchbox?”
+Because you know that thing where every day you say, “Hangupyourcoatputawayyourshoesandbringmeyourlunchbox?”
 No?
 Just me?

-And it took our Kindergarten teacher only 2 days to whip 28 kids into a routine.
-Seven months into the school year and I am still a waffling naggy nagster with only 4 of my own monkeys.
+It only took our Kindergarten teacher two days to whip 28 kids into a routine.
+Seven months into the school year and I am still a waffling nagster with my smaller brood.

 So I decided this Mama needed a system.
-And if it was going to sit on my counter, it had to be pretty.
+If my chore system was going to sit on my counter, it had to be pretty.

 The Reveal of the Clothespin Chore System

 Please celebrate this small victory of crossing the finish line.
 With the help of my 5 year old assistant who kept me motivated.

 - Tin bucket from Michael’s (with a 40% off coupon, of course)

 - One different colour of acrylic paint for each child: so many colour choices here

 Or if you prefer, head to the dollar store and see what you can find there.